onedata/onedata-documentation/docs/user-guide/shares.md

 [toc][1]

-Files in Onedata can be made public and available for unauthenticated users.
-The simplest way to achieve that is to create a **Share** of a chosen file or directory (the whole space can be shared as well), which is essentially a public link pointing to the data collection.
+Files in Onedata can be shared i.e. made available for unauthenticated users.
+It's achieved using **Shares** — semi-public links that can be passed to desired recipients.
+Anyone on the Internet with a Share link can read the data, but the link is impossible to guess (hence the semi-public nature of Shares).
+Shares may have an optional description in Markdown format to improve their comprehension and usability for the target audience.

+Both directories and files can be shared, and multiple Shares may be created for the same file/directory.

 ## Sharing a file or directory